What are the benefits of handmade soaps?

 What are the different ways to make soap?

 Handmade soap can be created using one of three processes – melt and pour, cold process, and hot process

 Melt and Pour

 The melt and pour process utilizes a pre-made soap base that is ready to use as is.
 You can purchase a soap base from craft stores.
 All you need to do is melt it in a microwave oven or stove, pour it into the molds, and then let it set.
 However, this is not real soap either.
-The ingredients are very similar to the commercial soap.
-Any clear soap you see in the stores are most likely to be melt and pour soaps.
+The ingredients are very similar to commercial soap.
+Any clear soap you see in stores are most likely to be melt and pour soaps.

-One Leaf Soap mainly uses the cold process method.
+One Leaf Soap uses the cold process method.
 This ensures that glycerin, which is a valuable by-product of the saponification process, remains in the finished soap.
 Our secret recipe produces a variety of soaps that fit any need.